Hagen10/Pico1/README.md

 ## ExpTen
 - Check and see if having the same interrupt for each of the buttons is a bad idea!
 NOT A PROBLEM
 - The fix was to remove "opts pindirs" from the .side_set 1 and possibly also adding a longer sleep instead of just 80 µs.
 Now it's 50 ms
+- What if I want to set different colours for the differen LEDs?

 ## Debugging